nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2b.
 User provides details identical to an existing entry in CONNECTIONS

     * 2b1.
-CONNECTIONS remind User that this is a duplicate
+CONNECTIONS informs user that this is a duplicate

       Use case resumes at Step 1